ericyd/loop-supreme/roadmap.md

   - shape: rectangle.
 Spans width of `Scene`
 - [x] Component can remove itself from scene https://github.com/ericyd/loop-supreme/pull/5
 - [x] Component has arm toggle button https://github.com/ericyd/loop-supreme/pull/8
-- [ ] Component has mute toggle button
-- [ ] audio data can be cleared from component
+- [ ] audio data can be cleared from component without deleting it (to preserve track name)
+- [x] deleting a track stops playback https://github.com/ericyd/loop-supreme/pull/13
 - [x] Component can record data from user device https://github.com/ericyd/loop-supreme/pull/8
 - [ ] Component shows waveform of recorded audio
-- [ ] Component can adjust volume of playback
+- [x] Component can adjust volume of playback https://github.com/ericyd/loop-supreme/pull/13
+- [x] Component has mute toggle button https://github.com/ericyd/loop-supreme/pull/13
-- [ ] Audio input can be monitored, or not
+- [x] Audio input can be monitored, or not https://github.com/ericyd/loop-supreme/pull/13
 - [x] When Component is armed for recording, audio data is recorded starting at the beginning of the next loop, and automatically stops at the beginning of the following loop https://github.com/ericyd/loop-supreme/pull/9
 - [x] recording accounts for audio latency https://github.com/ericyd/loop-supreme/pull/12
+- [ ] Component gets confirmation before deleting track
+- [ ] Fix Recording button styling/class (use Tailwind)
+- [ ] Ensure the audio buffer is always exactly as long as it needs to be to fill the loop

 ## Saving audio